This page is a celebration of women in our industry.

 Women at our Firm

 We launched our Women of Mewburn Ellis network (WoMEn) in November 2022.
-This community quickly grew to over 100 members (over 28% of the firm), with women and allies from across the business; from trainees through to board members, and covering both fee earners and business services.
-The group is led by Partner Fran Salisbury (our “Women’s Champion”), supported by a diverse collaboration group made up of twelve women.
-The community aims to champion women within the firm and the broader IP community.
+This network quickly grew to over 100 members (over 28% of the firm), with women and allies from across the business; from trainees through to board members, and covering both fee earners and business services.
+The group is led by Partner Fran Salisbury (our “Women’s Champion”), supported by a diverse collaboration group made up of twelve women who help run the network.
+The network aims to champion women within the firm and the broader IP community.

 Read our Women in IP blogs